goschtl/zope/Sandbox/nadako/z3c.mimetype/src/z3c/mimetype/README.txt

   >>> verifyObject(IMIMETypesUtility, util)
   True

 It has three methods for getting mime type.
-The mime type is the IMIMEType object.

-  >>> from zope.interface.verify import verifyClass
-  >>> from z3c.mimetype.mimetype import MIMEType
-  >>> from z3c.mimetype.interfaces import IMIMEType

-  >>> verifyClass(IMIMEType, MIMEType)
-  True

 Those three methods are ``getTypeByFileName``, ``getTypeByContents`` and ``getType``.
 We will describe them in that order, but for applications, it's reccommended to use the latter, ``getType`` method as it's most generic and easy-to use.

 The simpliest method is ``getTypeByFileName`` that looks up the type by filename.

   >>> mt = util.getTypeByFileName('example.doc')

+The mime type is the object implementing IMIMEType interface.

+  >>> from zope.interface.verify import verifyObject
+  >>> from z3c.mimetype.interfaces import IMIMEType

+  >>> verifyObject(IMIMEType, mt)
+  True

   >>> mt.media
   'application'